In Weddings

 Booking a registrar for your Cornwall wedding while living elsewhere in England is simple but there are some things to be aware of!

-1. English marriage laws apply Registrars from the local register office officiate civil ceremonies in Cornwall (and the rest of England) this is different to some other parts of the UK where a broader range of individuals can perform ceremonies, including registrars, religious representatives, and Humanist celebrants.
+1. The Law of England and Wales Applies: Registrars from the local register office officiate civil ceremonies in Cornwall (and the rest of England) this is different to some other parts of the UK where a broader range of individuals can perform ceremonies, including registrars, religious representatives, and Humanist celebrants.
 You can have a different type of celebrant but you will still have to have a civil ceremony to be legally married, this can be a simple and inexpensive registry office wedding.

 2. Book Your Wedding With The Green: Decide on your date and best estimate number of guests.
 The guest numbers can be fine tuned at a later date